High School Innovation Curriculum

 - Healthy and respectful relationships

-The PHE program continues with the interconnected parallel between physical activity, improved health literacy, and positive health outcomes.
+PHE 200 explores the interconnected parallel between physical activity, improved health literacy, and positive health outcomes.
 Students build on the foundation of knowledge and skills developed in grade 9 to enhance their ability to make healthy life choices and be knowledgeable advocates for their own health practices.
 They participate in a broad range of team and individual sports, and are introduced to new and challenging movement patterns and non-traditional games.
 Students will continue to develop a deeper understanding of the physiological adaptations and benefits associated with regular physical activity.

 Topics: